danielmiessler/fabric/client/gui/README.md

 2. Start the application:
    `npm start`

-Contributing
+## Contributors

-We welcome contributions to Fabric!
-For details on our code of conduct and the process for submitting pull requests, please read the CONTRIBUTING.md.
+- Credit to Jonathan Dunn (@xssdoctor) for the first version of the GUI client.